gregroyclark/friendrecord/README.md

 ## UI/UX & functionality:

-Sign up or log in and add a new friend, view all your friends, update someone's info, or clear out some old contacts & notes.
+Add a new friend, view all your friends or a single friend, update someone's info, or clear out some old contacts & notes.

+Soon: sign up or log in.
+Each user will have their own private data table.

 ---